Variational Approach to Quantum Spin Liquid in a Rydberg Atom Simulator

 These definitions eliminate the short-range local fluctuations attributed to both open and closed loops, and only signal the the non-local loop fluctuations, revealing the nature of QSL.
 This bears the same spirits as Fredenhagen and Marcu's normalization \cite{FM1,FM2}.

 In Fig.~\ref{exp2}(e) and (f) we compare the experimental measurements with the predictions from our variational wave function, with $v$ shown in Fig.~\ref{exp1}(b).
 Note that although $v$ is also obtained from experimental data shown in Fig.~\ref{exp1}(a), these experimental data do not contain any information of quantum coherence or topological orders, and therefore, they are intrinsically different from the data presented in Fig.~\ref{exp2}(e) and (f).
-We emphasize that the comparisons are carried out \textit{without any fitting parameter}.
+When $v$ is fixed by the Rydberg atom population, there is no more variational parameter when computing expectation values of loop operators.
 It shows that our wave function can well reproduce $\langle \hat{Z}_{\text{closed}}\rangle$, $\langle \hat{Z}_{\text{open}}\rangle$ and $\langle \Delta Z^2\rangle$.
 However, our wave function cannot reproduce $\langle \hat{X}_{\text{closed}}\rangle$ and $\langle \Delta X^2\rangle$.
 Since our wave function is designed to capture long-range coherence of spin configurations, it is conceivable that certain short-range fluctuations are not captured by our wave function.
 Nevertheless, our wave function captures $\langle \Delta X^2\rangle$ reasonably well up to $\Delta/\Omega\approx 2.2$.
 For larger $\Delta/\Omega$, the experimental data of $\langle \Delta X^2\rangle$ is smaller than the prediction of our wave function, whose reason requires further investigation.
 One possible explanation is that the coupling between different configurations is suppressed when $\Delta/\Omega>1$ as discussed above, and the non-local coherence becomes more fragile and more sensitive to noises in the measurements.

 Finally, we note that our variational wave function agrees with measurements of $\hat{Z}$ better than the agreement with measurements of $\hat{X}$.
 This is probably because our wave function is written on the $S_z$ bases.
 In this bases, $\hat{Z}$ operator can be easily expressed in terms of our wave function as